MaksimKasyanchuk/Salesforce-Repo/README.md

 # Repository for Trailblazers
-(Move to the master branch to see a source)
+(Move to the master branch to view a source)

 ## Overview
 - Code boilerplates for trailhead, based on my knowledge and misfiets